Lymph glands occur in complexes (groups) in different body parts.

-In adults, genital infections, including sexually transmitted diseases, can be a cause of swollen and tender glands.
+In adults, genital infections, including sexually transmitted diseases, can cause swollen and tender glands.

 Internal lymph glands

-The last group of lymphatic glands are located within the body cavities, including the chest and abdomen.
+The last group of lymphatic glands is located within the body cavities, including the chest and abdomen.

 These glands cannot be felt externally and generally do not become inflamed without enlargement of the external lymphatic glands.